JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_02.md

 One day, when he was going to start teaching at the seminary, a lady came with great urgency and exalted spirit to claim that she wanted to speak with him.
 Although it did not suit him to do so, he agreed, thinking of dispatching the matter quickly.
 She began to vent in a hasty way, hardly allowing the priest to intervene, and so she continued talking and talking, for 40 minutes, while the priest listened to her, not without a certain impatience.

-“Father,” she told me when she finished, getting up, “I am immensely grateful to you because you have solved my problem.
+“Father,” she told me when she finished, getting up, “I am immensely grateful to you because you have solved my problem.”

 I was stumped.
 But if I...
 I had hardly said anything!